 In the first few weeks after a stroke the swelling and inflammation around the damaged brain tissue settles down.
 Some symptoms may then improve.
 In time, sometimes other parts of the brain can compensate for the damaged part of the brain.
 With rehabilitation and appropriate therapy, there may be a gradual improvement.

 Of those people who survive a stroke, about 3 in 10 are fully independent within three weeks.
 This rises to about 5 in 10 within six months.
 However, it is common for some degree of disability to remain.
+People who have a haemorrhagic stroke are more likely to have severe symptoms and greater long-term disability.

 Are any tests needed?